Think BIOS Config Tool V2#

 - The script includes

-if already installed from the PowerShell Gallery.
-If it is not already installed, it will attempt to find the module in the GUI script's location.
+Lenovo.BIOS.Configif already installed from the PowerShell Gallery.
+If it is not already installed, it will attempt to install the module from the PowerShell Gallery.
+If that fails it will try to find the module in the GUI script's location.

 UI layout and walkthrough#